wavefrontHQ/docs/pages/doc/alerts_manage.md

 ## Delete an Alert

 You delete an alert from the Alerts Browser page.
-Only users with **Alerts** permissions can delete an alert.
+Only users with **Alerts** permission can delete an alert.

 <table style="width: 100%;">
 <tbody>